Steel-Cut Oats: 1 Cup = 170g (Not 90g!) | Irish Oats Converter

 Grams → Cups:

-• Always fluff oats before measuring for accuracy
+• • Always weigh oats for baking accuracy

 ⚠️ Critical Weight Difference Warning